0src/SPlotter/README.md

 Please do not delete plots or try move them manually while you are using this feature.
 Its a copy/move and doesn't delete the plot unless its successful.

-#### -RAW
+#### -RADW

-If you are using a SSD or an Accelerated drive then you should add -RAW flag to your config to enable reading and writing at the same time, The RAW feature is not meant for most drives.
+If you are using a SSD or an Accelerated drive then you should add -RADW flag to your config to enable reading and double writing at the same time, The RADW feature is not meant for most drives.
 ```
 @setlocal
 @cd /d %~dp0
-SPlotter.exe_avx2 -id 17559140197979902351 -sn 0 -n 20000 -t 2 -path F:\burst\plots -mem 5G -repeat 10 -move E:\burst\plots -RAW 1
+SPlotter.exe_avx2 -id 17559140197979902351 -sn 0 -n 20000 -t 2 -path F:\burst\plots -mem 5G -repeat 10 -move E:\burst\plots -RADW 1
 ```